 - About Humanity - We believe that the first man and woman were created in God's image and thus all humans have great value in God's sight.
 But when the first couple sinned, they brought both physical and spiritual death to the human race.
 As a result all human beings are born with a sinful nature, commit acts of sin in their lives, and must be reconciled to God through the death of Jesus Christ.

 - About What Christ Did For Us - We believe that Jesus Christ died for our sins, physically rose from the dead, and that He brings salvation and forgiveness to all who truly believe in Him.
 We believe that this salvation is a gift we receive through faith and it cannot be earned by any human effort.

 - About The Christian Life - We believe that sinless perfection is impossible in this life, and that Christians still experience sin and suffering in this world.
 Nevertheless, God has made provision for us to live an effective spiritual life through the Holy Spirit, who lives in our hearts and empowers us.

-- About The Church - We believe the local church should be a witness to the contemporary world and that without compromising Biblical absolutes, its ministry, worship, and teaching should creatively adapt to the particular culture it feels called to reach.
+- About The Church - We believe the Church, both worldwide and local, should be a witness to the contemporary world.
+The ministry, worship, and teaching of each local church should creatively adapt to the particular culture it feels called to reach, but without compromising Biblical absolutes.
 We also believe in the unity of the local church and therefore reject an emphasis on, or teaching of, unclear doctrines in a way that threatens division.

 - About Baptism - We practice what is often called "believer's baptism."
-That is, we believe that baptism is a symbolic, public, visible demonstration of an invisible, inner work of God when a person is indwelt by the Holy Spirit at the point of conversion.
+That is, we believe that baptism is a symbolic, public, visible demonstration of an invisible, inner work of God that occurs when a person believes in Jesus Christ as Savior and Lord and is then indwelt by the Holy Spirit.
 We do not baptize babies and we encourage the head of each household to baptize their children since we believe that those who lead their families are truly ministers in the home.
-Click Here to Sign Up for Baptism.